 MY TIPS FOR DESIGNING SMALL SPACES

 I've owed you this post for awhile!
 Living in a studio apartment, I have limited space.
 Designing small spaces can be notoriously challenging, and as a result, I intentionally design my space to maximize and accentuate.
-Now, I'm sharing the design elements I stuck to while putting together my apartment, and I'm excited to share a sneak peak into my space in partnership with Ashley HomeStore!
+I'm excited to share a sneak peak into my space in partnership with Ashley HomeStore!

 If you follow me on Instagram, you know that I went to the Grand Opening of the new Ashley HomeStore location in Columbia, Maryland.
 This new location -- 6100 Dobbin Rd -- is a unique Ashley location.
 It is a joint space that contains both an expansive Ashley HomeStore attached to an Ashley HomeStore Outlet.